Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Experiments

 \section{Experiments}

-We conduct both objective and subjective evaluations to assess the performance of our proposed framework in terms of the speaker identity and emotional style conversion.
-We use ESD\cite{zhou2021emotional}, a multi-speaker emotional speech database with five different emotions, that are neutral, happy, sad, angry and surprise.
-We choose 8 different speakers (4 male and 4 female) and all 5 emotions to conduct all the experiments.
-For each speaker and each emotion, we follow the data partition described in ESD, and use 300 utterances for training, 30 utterances for validation, and 20 utterances for evaluation.
-As a comparative study, we adopt VQMIVC \cite{wang2021vqmivc} as our baseline.
+We conduct both objective and subjective evaluations on the ESD dataset\cite{zhou2021emotional} to assess the performance the speaker identity and emotional style conversion. {We use the speech data of 8 speakers from 5 emotions (neutral, happy, sad, angry and surprise) to train the networks.
+We choose the other 2 speakers as unseen speakers and conduct conversion on both seen and unseen speakers to assess the performance of our proposed model.} For each seen speaker from each emotion, we use 300 utterances for training, 25 utterances for validation.
+For evaluation, we use 25 utterances from each seen and unseen speakers.
+In a comparative study, we adopt VQMIVC \cite{wang2021vqmivc} as our baseline.